Stunning Milos beaches

 More about Kleftiko you can see in the post about Sailing around Milos island.

 Milos beaches on the west

 The western side of the island is quite wild and hard to access.
-So the best way is to visit it by the sea with boat tours.
+So the best way is to visit it by sea with boat tours.
 And we passed this side during the sailing trip.
-One of the most visiting places is the Sykia, a natural cave without a roof.
+One of the most visited places is the Sykia, a natural cave without a roof.

-Some of the west Milos beaches are Triades beach which includes three sandy beaches close to one another, then golden sandy Agios Joannis beach, and secluded Ammudaraki beach.
+Some of the west Milos beaches are Triades Beach which includes three sandy beaches close to one another, then golden sandy Agios Joannis Beach, and secluded Ammudaraki Beach.